Below is an article shared from one of our previous monthly Portfolio Updates sent to our Individually Managed Portfolio clients.

 Largely, there is no limit to the number of people that can use Microsoft’s products, they are sold to the masses and is why they have significantly larger profits.

 It is important to note that I am not dismissing the merits of owning a business with model characteristics similar to the reef cruising businesses, nor am I belittling their owners, far from it.
-I am sure they are all successful in their own right but what I am saying is that I would not want a portfolio made up of businesses that had such limitations on growth.
+They may all be very successful in their own right but what I am saying is that I would not want a portfolio made up of businesses that had such limitations on growth.

 CEO and Portfolio Manager